 Salvaged wood wall – Walls made from salvaged wood provide a funky, bohemian look to homes.
 The different colors and styles of wood comprising the salvaged wood wall will give it a truly unique appearance.

 Flooring – Salvaged wood that is carefully recycled can make excellent flooring.
-With just the amount of polish and rehab work, reclaimed wood can provide a one-of-a-kind look for your home.
+With the right amount of polish and rehab work, reclaimed wood can provide a one-of-a-kind look for your home.

 Bed frames – Raw materials salvaged from barns or other wood structures can be easily crafted by skilled do-it-yourselfers into stylish bed frames.
 Driftwood works particularly well for these projects.